cessda/cessda.cdc.userguide/searching.rst

 Searching
 =========

-The primary measn for searching the Data Catalogue is through the search bar at the top.
+The primary means for searching the Data Catalogue is through the search bar at the top.

 Reset
 -----